Ace1928/ollama_toolkit/docs/rtd_tutorial.md

     are readers finding what they are looking for?

-Read the Docs has traffic and search analytics tools to help you find answers to these questions.
+Read the Docs has traffic and search analytics helpers to help you find answers to these questions.
 Understanding traffic analytics

 The Traffic Analytics view gives you a simple overview of how your readers browse your documentation.
 It respects visitor privacy by not storing identifying information about your them.